Stocks fall Monday on worries about virus' spread, but pare losses

-The S&P 500 was 0.7% lower in afternoon trading, on pace for a second straight drop after setting its record on Thursday.
-But the index pared its loss as the day progressed, recovering from an earlier 2% drop.
+The S&P 500 lost 0.4%, it's second straight decline after climbing to an all-time high on Thursday.
+The benchmark index pared its loss as the day progressed, however, recovering from an earlier 2% drop.
+Treasury yields mostly fell, a sign that investors are worried about the economy.
+Crude oil prices fell on worries about disappearing demand.

-It’s a busy day of trading, with plenty of forces pushing and pulling the market.
+The selling came on a busy day of trading, with plenty of forces pushing and pulling the market.
 Thin trading ahead of a holiday-shortened week may also be exacerbating moves, analysts said.

-Crude oil prices were also dropping on worries about disappearing demand, and Treasury yields slipped.
+News of a new and potentially more infectious strain of the coronavirus has countries around the world restricting travel from the United Kingdom.
+That has traders worried about the possible economic consequences should it spread to other countries or prove resistant to vaccines being distributed now.

+“The market is focused on the restrictions in place in the U.K., with more and more of the U.K. being locked down, and whether or not this is going to happen in the U.S.," said Quincy Krosby, chief market strategist at Prudential Financial.

-One big factor for the market is Congress, which finally appears set to act on a $900 billion relief effort for the economy.
-House and Senate leaders are planning to vote Monday on the deal, which would include $600 in cash payments sent to most Americans, extra benefits for laid-off workers and other financial support.
+Encouraging news out of Washington helped keep the selling in check.
+Congress finally appeared set to act on a $900 billion relief effort for the economy.
+House and Senate leaders were planning to vote Monday on the deal, which would include $600 in cash payments sent to most Americans, extra benefits for laid-off workers and other financial support.

 Across the Atlantic, negotiators blew past a Sunday deadline set for talks on trade terms for the United Kingdom’s exit from the European Union.
 Investors have been fixed on the progress of those talks because a Brexit with no deal could cause massive disruptions for businesses on New Year’s Day.